A Meriden police officer charged with brutality says a video of the incident was altered to leave out key moments and shouldn't be shown to a jury.

 Cossette's lawyer says the video doesn't show the entire incident and another officer believes it was "doctored."

-Jury selection is set to begin May 7 in federal court in New Haven.
+Jury selection is set to begin May 7.
 Cossette, who remains on administrative leave, pleaded not guilty to using unreasonable force and lying in a report.